-The Competition and Markets Authority (CMA) orders require trustees to set objectives for anyone who provides investment advice to trustees, whether an investment consultant or fiduciary manager.
+Prior to the current situation, the Competition and Markets Authority set out an order requiring trustees to set objectives for anyone who provides investment advice to trustees, whether an investment consultant, or fiduciary manager.

 TPR’s guidance recommends that schemes:

-- State objectives that take account of the scope of services offered
+- State objectives that take account of the scope of investment services offered

 - Use balanced scorecards to evaluate investment advice

-- Understand that it is against the spirit of the order for investment advisers to set and measure their own objectives
+- Understand that it is against the spirit of the order for investment consultants or fiduciary managers to set and measure their own objectives

 What should these objectives look like, how will they be measured, how often and what happens next?